Teamwork/kommentaar/doc/syntax.markdown

 and concise.

 After a single blank line any further text will be treated as the endpoint's description.
-This is free-form text and may be omitted (especially in cases where it just repeats the tagline it's not useful to add).
+This is free-form text (which can contain empty lines) and may be omitted (especially in cases where it just repeats the tagline it's not useful to add).

 The description will end once the first reference directive is found.
 The